 ACM@UIUC is a 501(c)(3) non-for-profit student chapter of the Association for Computing Machinery, a professional society dedicated to advancing human capabilities through information technology.
 Founded in 1947, the Association for Computing Machinery (ACM) is the largest and oldest international scientific and educational computer society in the industry today.
-Organized only a year after the unveiling of ENIAC, the first general purpose electronic computer, ACM was established by mathematicians and electrical engineers to advance the The student chapter at the University of Illinois was initially the Department of Computer Science's undergraduate student organization starting in 1965 and was officially formed as a student chapter of the ACM on November 1, 1967.
+Organized only a year after the unveiling of ENIAC, the first general purpose electronic computer, ACM was established by mathematicians and electrical engineers to advance the science and application of information technology.
+The student chapter at the University of Illinois was initially the Department of Computer Science's undergraduate student organization starting in 1965 and was officially formed as a student chapter of the ACM on November 1, 1967.

 ACM@UIUC is a group of dedicated people who are interested in exploring the possibilities of computers and learning more about how to use and develop them.
 ACM is divided into Special Interest Groups, or SIGs, which focus on specific interest areas in computer science and computing.
 Each SIG holds its own meetings.
 Each SIG is responsible for organizing its own activities and determining its own purpose.
 Several SIGs are project based, with the majority of their activities dedicated to computing projects in their area of interest, often presented at Engineering Open House.
 Some SIGs run workshops and tech talks to discuss topics related to their interest group.
 To find out more about our SIGs, visit the SIG page and attend a meeting.